ppnsanders/pp-mp-examples/README.md

 4. Handle the return to your site.
 5. Check the [Merchant Account Status](https://developer.paypal.com/docs/api/partner-referrals/#merchant-integration).

+> Note: When using the Connected-Path Integration you'll need to use an existing Sandbox Account to test the permissioning and any following API's.
+The reason for this is because you can't confirm an email address via the Connected Path API.
+So first, go to [developer.paypal.com](https://developer.paypal.com/developer/accounts/) in the Accounts Section and click "Create Account".
+You will create the account here as it will automatically confirm the email on the account.
+This way, when you go to PayPal within the Connected-Path flow, you'll use that account to login & grant permissions to the Partner Account for future API's/Processes.

 **Documentation:**

 * [Connected Path vs. Managed Path](https://www.paypal.com/us/selfhelp/article/what-integration-methods-are-available-for-paypal-for-marketplaces-ts2126)